 The Greek Day of the Dead: the Anthesteria of Dionysus

-Día de los Muertos, the Mexican Day of the Dead, represents a synthesis of indigenous Meso-American practices with the Christian Allhallowmass festival (which itself incorporated the very Pagan… Read more “The Greek Day of the Dead: the Anthesteria of Dionysus”
+Día de los Muertos, the Mexican Day of the Dead, represents a synthesis of indigenous Meso-American practices with the Christian Allhallowmass festival (which itself incorporated the very… Read more “The Greek Day of the Dead: the Anthesteria of Dionysus”

 Atalanta’s Foot Race